 The second question to ask yourself is: “What’s my unique idea?”

 The YouTube platform is over-saturated with content at this point.
-It is getting harder and harder to stand out.
+Creating relevant content that will resonate with your audience and contribute something new is getting harder and harder to stand out.

 So when starting out you need to have a good understanding of whether there’s anything new you are contributing to the platform.
 Otherwise, your chances to get noticed are very slim.